On this page

 Jeffrey (he/him) is a student in the School of Communication at SFU.
 He has also taken courses in the Contemporary Arts, primarily those relating to film and cinema, as well as various electives in other faculties including ARCH 131, GEOG 111, HUM 102W, and PSYC 100.
 In his free time, he enjoys watching movies and TV shows, playing basketball, listening to hip-hop music, and losing at chess.
 He also works part-time for Chess.com and hopes to eventually pursue a full-time career there.

-Nava (she/her/hers) is a 3rd year English and Philosophy student.
+Nava (she/her/hers) is a 4th year student, pursuing a double major in Philosophy (honours) and English, and a minor in Social Data Analytics.
 She has taken courses in a variety of FASS disciplines including History, Cognitive Science, Sociology, World Literature, Criminology, and GSWS.
 Nava also speaks fluent Farsi.
 She is eager to help her fellow peers improve their skills and learn new things!

-Puneet is a third-year English major with a minor in Gender, Sexuality, and Women's Studies.
+Puneet is a fourth-year English major with a minor in Gender, Sexuality, and Women's Studies.
 She has also explored other disciplines, having completed courses in Archaeology, Music and Sound, Communications, and Education.

-Venus N. (she/her/hers) is an uninvited settler who lives and studies on the ancestral and unceded lands of the səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), Sḵwx̱wú7mesh Úxwumixw (Squamish), and xʷməθkʷəy̓əm (Musqueam) peoples.
-Venus is a second-year student currently pursuing a BA in Psychology.
+Venus (she/her/hers) is an uninvited settler who lives and studies on the ancestral and unceded lands of the səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), Sḵwx̱wú7mesh Úxwumixw (Squamish), and xʷməθkʷəy̓əm (Musqueam) peoples.
+Venus is a third-year student currently pursuing a BA in Psychology.